 For both Windows and Mac OS X be sure to copy the key file to all locations where the plugin exists – if you’re using both VST and AU, or VST3 and AAX, or all of the above, make sure that the key file exists everywhere that you have a copy of the plugin executing.

 Please be sure to store a copy of the file in a safe place.
 If you lose your license file, you will no longer have a registered plugin.
 We’ll do our best to help you out, but without adequate proof of purchase and identity we may not be able to reissue a license.
 Better to just keep your stuff safe and backed up.

-If you DO lose your key due to system crash or similar, and you’ve purchased within the last few years (your order number would begin with STI rather than U), just send an email to orders at fastspring dot com and reference your order number – they’ll fix you up and reissue the license file and emails as needed.
+If you DO lose your key due to system crash or similar, and you’ve purchased within the last few years (your order number would begin with STI rather than U), just https://questionacharge.com/ and choose the “Licenses and Downloads” link and then the “License Key or Download Issues” link – that will direct you to a form where you can request support – they’ll fix you up and reissue the license file and emails as needed.
 If you don’t have your order number, you may need to provide additional information to allow them to find the order and prove you’re entitled to it, but they’ll get it done…they’re good folks.